-This report provides background information and issues for Congress on the Virginia (SSN-774) class nuclear-powered attack submarine (SSN) program.
-The Navy has been procuring Virginiaclass SSNs since FY1998, and a total of 38 have been procured through FY2023.
+The Navy has been procuring Virginia-class SSNs since FY1998, and a total of 38 have been procured through FY2023.
 Since FY2011, Virginia-class boats have been procured at a rate of two per year.
 The Navy's proposed FY2024 budget requests the procurement of the 39th and 40th Virginia-class boats.

-The Virginia-class program poses multiple issues for Congress.
-Decisions that Congress makes on these issue could substantially affect U.S. Navy capabilities and funding requirements, and the U.S. shipbuilding industrial base.
+Issues for Congress include those relating to the proposed procurement of Virginia-class boats in FY2024 and subsequent years, and those relating to the proposal under the AUKUS agreement for selling three to five Virginia-class boats and transferring U.S. submarine and naval nuclear propulsion technology to Australia under AUKUS.
+Decisions that Congress makes on these issues could substantially affect U.S. Navy capabilities and funding requirements, Australian military capabilities, and the U.S. shipbuilding industrial base.